Blinken tells CNN the US has seen evidence of China attempting to influence upcoming US elections | KRDO

 The US believes that Chinese support is enabling Russia to ramp up production of tanks, munitions and armored vehicles – and to continue its onslaught on Ukraine.

-He declined to provide a timeline for further action and said that Chinese counterparts had not acknowledged the role of these goods in the war in Ukraine, but characterized this as trade with Russia and said Moscow’s success didn’t depend on China.
+He also said that Chinese counterparts had not acknowledged the role of these goods in the war in Ukraine.
+Instead, they characterized this as trade with Russia and said Moscow’s success didn’t depend on China, Blinken added.

 Beijing has previously slammed the US as making “groundless accusations” over “normal trade and economic exchanges” between China and Russia.